zhizhul/6tree/README.md

 > ./6tree -L -in-tree ***tree_folder*** -test-std/b* ***test_addrs_file*** -out-res ***result_folder***

-Based on the generated tree information and relative parameters, it can perform a simulation search on your local platform. *test_addrs_file* stores IPv6 addresses/vectors which will be regarded as all active addresses, and it also needs to be preprocessed by the 1st function (-T).
+Based on the generated tree information and relative parameters, it can perform a simulation search on your local platform. *test_addrs_file* stores IPv6 addresses/vectors, which will be regarded as all active addresses, and it also needs to be preprocessed by the 1st function (-T).
 Besides, there is no alias detection in the local simulation.
 Files in *result_folder* include

 Name | Definition
 :- | :-
-discovered_addrs |
+discovered_addrs | Discovered active addresses.
-iris_info |
+iris_info | Visualization information, such as active address density of each node. scan_log | Discovery log of active addresses.

-scan_log |
+In *search_parameters*, you can adjust two parameters: *budget* means total scanning number of addresses, and *step_budget* means scanning number in one iteration of the dynamic search.
+In the local simulation, parameters about the alias detection (*adet_\**) and the scanner (it's in *scanner_parameters*) will not be used.

-在search_parameters中，可以调整budget和step_budget两个参数，它们的作用是...在本地模拟测试中，不会用到search_parameters中关于别名测量的参数（adet_）与scanner_parameters的参数
+For instance, if you want to use the generated space tree *tree_hex* to perform a local search based on *known_all_active_addrs*, type the command below.
+Besides, since the tree is in hexadecimal, the search will also perform in the hexadecimal mode.

 > ./6tree -L -in-tree **tree_hex** -test-std **known_all_active_addrs** -out-res **result_hex**